bludit/documentation-english/getting-started/installation-guide/index.md

 <div class="note">
 <div class="title">Upload files</div>
-You can use an FTP client or WebFTP to upload files to the hosting.
+You can use an FTP or SFTP client or WebFTP to upload files to the hosting.
 </div>